corcorana/restingIAF/iaf_short.md

 Eye movements were also recorded from bipolar channels positioned above and below the left eye, and on the outer canthi of both eyes.
 Electrode impedances were maintained below 12.5 k$\Omega$.

-EEG data acquired during eyes-closed resting-state recordings were preprocessed in MATLAB 2015a (version 8.5.0.197613).
+EEG data acquired during eyes-closed resting-state recordings were preprocessed in MATLAB 2015a (v8.5.0.197613).
-All EEG channels were imported into MATLAB via EEGLAB version 13.6.5b and re-referenced to linked mastoids.
+All EEG channels were imported into MATLAB via EEGLAB (v13.6.5b) and re-referenced to linked mastoids.
 Each dataset was then trimmed to retain only the EOG and the nine centro-posterior electrodes constituting the region of interest for this analysis: Pz, P1/2, POz, PO3/4, Oz, O1/2.
 These channels were subjected to zero-phase, finite impulse response (FIR) highpass (passband: 1 Hz, -6 dB cutoff: 0.5 Hz) and lowpass (passband: 40 Hz, -6 dB cutoff: 45 Hz), Hamming-windowed sinc filters.
 Automated artifact detection routines were then applied to identify regions of channel data (segmented into 2 s epochs) that contained excessive deviations in the frequency domain (frequency range: 15--40 Hz, spectral threshold: 10 dB).